 Pricing & Locks: Don’t Pay for Time You Don’t Need

 After an AUS approve/eligible, pricing engines translate risk into basis points via credit/LTV buckets, occupancy, loan and property type, and reserves.
 Long locks and extensions cost money.
 Sequence appraisal, employment verification, and funds so you can lock later and shorter.
-For timing tactics, use our internal guide: Mortgage Rate Lock Intelligence.

 From Pre-Qualification to Pre-Approval: Sequencing That Removes Friction